fjod/Reinforced-wiki/Testing/Test-Data.md

 # The concept

+Automated capturing of test data sets you free from typing test data manually and/or maintain test infrastructure setup.
+It is intended to reduce test maintenance costs.

+Automated test data capture is core concept that is needed to support [data-driven testing](https://en.wikipedia.org/wiki/Data-driven_testing) within Tecture.

+# How to capture data

+Trace does that when you do [[tracing]].
+That is why it is bad idea to call `BeginTrace`/`EndTrace` in production code.

-Trace embraces copies (deep clones) of all the results of the [[queries]] made through Tecture infrastructure.
+After callind `EndTrace`, `Trace` instances embraces copies (deep clones) of all the results of the [[queries]] made through Tecture infrastructure.
 This circumstance allows us to persist query results and reproduce them without external infrastructure.
 The most efficient way to store query results is...
 C# code.
 It allows to maintain compile-time checks of the test data and brings unit testing experience on the new level.

-Well, actually automated capturing of query results sets you free from typing test data manually and/or maintain test infrastructure setup.
-It is intended to reduce test maintenance costs.

-Automated test data capture is core concept that is needed to support [data-driven testing](https://en.wikipedia.org/wiki/Data-driven_testing) within Tecture.

-# How?
+# How to serialize test data into C# code

-Data itself is being already captured by `Trace`.
-In order to serialize it into the C# code you have to install `Reinforced.Tecture.Testing` NuGet package.
-Test data serialization capabilities are not included into core because they use [Roslyn](https://github.com/dotnet/roslyn) for code generation whether Tecture core maintains 0-dependency.
+As mentioned above, data itself is already contained within `Trace` instance.
+Some tooling needed to extract it from there and turn into C# code.
+In order to do that you have to install `Reinforced.Tecture.Testing` NuGet package.
+Test data serialization capabilities are not included into core because they use [Roslyn](https://github.com/dotnet/roslyn) for code generation whether Tecture core keeps 0-dependency.

 ```bash
 > Install-Package Reinforced.Tecture.Testing